What activities may the owner of a Real Estate IRA perform?

 - Track income and cost

-In addition, your IRA may partner.
-The partnership with the IRA must be established at the beginning of the investment.
-If you, personally, are a partner, benefits must always be “percentage invested = percentage of benefit”.
-For example, if your IRA invests 42% of the money your IRA receives 42% of the benefit.
-Your IRA may partner with:
+In addition, your IRA can partner with other entities (at the beginning of an investment only).
+If you, personally, are a partner, benefits must always be “percentage invested = percentage of benefit.”
+If an IRA invests 42% of the money, for example, your IRA receives 42% of the benefit.
+Your IRA may partner with another IRA, another individual, or in yourself.